pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 <dl>
   <dt>Interface name <code>name</code></dt>
   <dd>
-    Required string property specifying the name of the Signal K interface that should be monitored.
+    Required string property specifying the Signal K interface that should be monitored.
+    This must match one of the ID's displayed in the Signal K dashboard under <em>Server -> Data Connections</em>.
   </dd>
   <dt>Activity threshold in deltas/s <code>threshold</code></dt>
   <dd>